noi-techpark/odh-docs/source/datasets.rst

 * :literal:`GET /datasets/search/{query}` Execute a custom, case
   insensitive query on the available datasets.
 All the fields within the result set of the :literal:`GET /datasets` query will be considered for an answer.
-Multiple words can be used as query string
+Multiple words can be used as query string.

 The outcome of the query looks like the following excerpt which is, as mentioned in the previous section in JSON-LD format and uses the